virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 The class :class:`~viroconcom.distribution.LognormalDistribution` has a constructor for ```shape`` and ``scale`` as well as for ``mu`` and ``sigma``.

-The dependency can be described as follows, where :math:`x` is a realization of :math:`X`:
+Say we want to define the following dependence structure, where :math:`x` is a realization of :math:`X`:

 .. math::